Last week, I talked about why you shouldn’t self-publish a young children’s book. I gave 5 reality-check tips. You can check that article out here:

 B. Have QUALITY illustrations.
 Unless you’re a professional illustrator or exceptionally good, don’t create your own illustrations.
 Don’t self-publish a substandard book.
 Be proud to be the author of that book.

-You don’t have to break the bank, but you will need to make an investment for quality.
+You don’t have to break the bank, but you will need to make an investment to create a quality book.
 I know illustrators who do good work and charge $80-$125 per interior illustration.

 Know what your expenses will be before jumping in.
-If you’re budget’s willing, go for it.
+If your budget allows, go for it.

 3. You know the chances of becoming rich or famous are slim to none.